A member of the International Division at UW-Madison

 From the early 1960s forward, the University of Wisconsin-Madison South Asia program has remained a vital national force in the study of South Asia in the humanities and social sciences.
 Over 300 Foreign Language and Area Studies Fellowships have been provided to graduate students to gain both modern spoken and literary proficiency in Bengali, Gujarati, Hindi, Marathi, Nepali, Tamil, Telugu, Tibetan, and Urdu either through academic year or summer language program offerings in the Department of Languages and Cultures of Asia, or through support to study in the AIIS and AIPS language programs.
 Large numbers of students have also gained scholarly proficiency in Pali, Persian, Prakrit, and Sanskrit through programs offered in the Department of Languages and Cultures of Asia.
 Graduates of the University of Wisconsin-Madison South Asia program have gone on to distinguished careers in academia, government programs, non-government programs, and international agencies.

 Among its peers in National Resource Center status through funding by the U.S. Department of Education, the University of Wisconsin-Madison Center for South Asia was chosen as the host institution for the South Asia Summer Language Institute (SASLI).
 Through the consortium of all federally funded National Resource Centers on South Asia, the first-ever national South Asia language program, SASLI, was launched in Summer 2003, on the University of Wisconsin-Madison.
-The Center Director, currently J. Mark Kenoyer, the Administrative Director, Laura Hammond, serve as the UW-Madison SASLI management team.
-2005 will mark the third year of SASLI offerings at Madison, serving undergraduate, graduate, and special students nation-wide.
+The Center Interim Director, Christine Garlough, the Administrative Director, Laura Hammond, serve as the UW-Madison SASLI management team.
+2015 will mark the thirteenth year of SASLI offerings at Madison, serving undergraduate, graduate, and special students nation-wide.